LubosVoska/CacheShield/README.md

     return await GetStaticDataAsync(cancellationToken);
 }, options: CacheOptions.Infinite);
 ```
-Note: Use the `Infinite` option cautiously to avoid consuming excessive memory or stale data.
+Note: `Infinite` leaves expirations unset (no absolute or sliding expiry).
+Use cautiously to avoid stale data and memory pressure.

 ### Using CacheShield in ASP.NET Core
 You can configure `IDistributedCache` in your `Startup.cs` or `Program.cs`: